GroupJ-CS3202/CS3203-GroupJ-UnitTests/README.md

 ## Run the react-native web page
 run the web page via terminal
 Step 1:  make sure in the correct folder
          go to \financial-tracker
 Step 2:　Start the web page
-- ype "npm start"
+- type "npm start"
 - new page pop up (but it may not working now casue it is not the part of assignment) Step 3: Stops the React server completely
         Press Ctrl + C in the terminal